Title

 The Philippine National Police issues a memorandum circular outlining the rules and procedures for the selection and deployment of PNP personnel to international peacekeeping missions, prioritizing merit and fitness, and prohibiting direct applications to foreign agencies.
 Violation of the circular can result in administrative liability for Grave Misconduct.

-The main purpose is to prescribe the rules and procedures governing the selection and deployment/detail of PNP personnel to United Nations and other International Peacekeeping Missions.
+It prescribes the rules and procedures governing the selection and deployment/detail of PNP personnel to the United Nations and other international peacekeeping missions/organizations, amending earlier PNP memoranda.

-No, individual PNP personnel are prohibited from applying directly.
-Only vacancies officially referred by the UN or other international organizations shall be processed by the PNP.
+Only vacancies officially referred by the UN and other international organizations shall be processed by the PNP.
+Individual PNP personnel are prohibited from applying directly to foreign agencies or organizations.

-Applicants must not have been convicted of criminal or administrative offenses, have no pending cases, or be witnesses in ongoing cases, especially those covered by RA 9165.
+Applicants must not have been convicted of any criminal or administrative offense, must have no pending administrative/criminal case in any body/tribunal/court, must not be a witness to any criminal/administrative case especially those covered by RA 9165, and must not be a summary hearing officer with unresolved cases.

 Analyze Cases Smarter, Faster